mrmudasir05/Bank-Fraud-Detection/README.md

 # Bank App
-## Banking app using python, pyQt5 and sqlite for database
+## Banking app using python, pyQt5 and SQLite for database

 # INTRODUCTIONS

-This is a simulation of a simple banking Desktop Application using Python for the core coding, This software can be use for day to day operations of Most banks with little or no need adjustment
+This is a simulation of a simple banking Desktop Application using Python for the core coding, This software can be used for day to day operations of Most banks with little or no need for adjustment

+# Overview
+-Fraud Detection in Banking Transactions is a project focused on developing a system that can detect fraudulent activities within banking transactions.
+The system utilizes machine learning techniques to analyze transaction data, PyQt5 for a user-friendly graphical interface, and SQLite for efficient data storage and retrieval.

+# Technologies used
+-Python
+-Machine Learning (Scikit-Learn, PandasNumpy, matplotlib, pickle, and Random Forest ) -PyQt5
+-SQLite
 #  FEATURES
 - Fraud detection using Machine Learning
+- Analyze transaction data to identify potential fraudulent activities.
+- Intuitive GUI using PyQt5, providing an interactive interface for users.
+- Secure data storage and retrieval using SQLite.
 - User Registration
-- Acoount Balance Check
+- Account Balance Check
-- Deposit with It own window
-- withdrawal with a one time Generated Code
 - Good Authentication
-- Edit profile
 - Delete Account
 - Logout